Jean-Poul/DBD-Exam-Project/README.md

 - Magdalena Wawrzak, cph-mw216

 ## Introduction
-This project was developed in connection to Databases for Developers course at Copenhagen Business Academy as the final project of the course.
+This project was developed as part of the Databases for Developers course at Copenhagen Business Academy as the final project of the course.
-The system is based on the ideology implemented in the JustEat platform.
-The system, hereinafter Food Delivery System, should provide the functionality for a customer of creating orders that contain items from a restaurant.
-Order should then be delivered by a courier.
+The system is based on the functionality implemented in the real world JustEat platform.
+The system, hereinafter Food Delivery System, should provide the functionality for finding restaurants, have customers be able to create orders that contains items from a restaurant and the system should find a suitable courier that can deliver the order.

 An explanation about our system development process can be found below: